typesense/homebrew-tap/README.md

 ## Installation

-To install the latest version:
+To install the latest version of Typesense:

 ```
 brew install typesense/tap/typesense-server
 ```

-To install a specific version:
+To install a specific version of Typesense:

 ```
 brew install typesense/tap/typesense-server@0.22.2